 Simple English definitions for legal terms

-Read a random definition: bond rating
+Read a random definition: alternative dispute resolution service

 A liege woman is a term used in history to describe a woman who owed loyalty and service to a feudal lord.
 This was a part of the feudal system where people were bound to their lords and had to serve them.
 A liege woman was a loyal subject of a monarch or sovereign and had to pay homage to them.
 The term "liege poustie" was used in Scots law to describe the lawful power of a person to dispose of their property.
 This term was used to distinguish between a conveyance that was not challengeable on the ground of death-bed and one that was.